JuliaSymbolics/Metatheory.jl/README.md

 @areequal t (x+y)*(a+b) ((a*(x+y))+b*(x+y)) ((x*(a+b))+y*(a+b))
 ```

+#### Type Assertions and Dynamic Rules

+You can use type assertions in the left hand of rules
+to match and access literal values both when using
+classic rewriting and EGraph based rewriting.

-We can use type assertions and dynamic rules, defined with the `|>`
+You can also use dynamic rules, defined with the `|>`
-operator, to dynamically compute values in the right hand of expressions
+operator, to dynamically compute values in the right hand of expressions.
+Dynamic rules, are similar to anonymous functions.
+Instead of a symbolic
+substitution, the right hand of a dynamic `|>` rule is evaluated during
+rewriting: the values that produced a match are bound to the pattern variables.

 ```julia
 fold_mul = @theory begin
     a::Number * b::Number |> a*b